 Fashion Week Beginnings

-Early on in the twentieth century, the Western world looked to Paris as an inspiration of chic fashion and original designs.
+Early on in the twentieth century, the Western world looked to Paris as an inspiration for chic fashion and original designs.
 When World War II began in 1939, fashion shows in Paris were cancelled because of the Nazi occupation of the city.
 It was impossible for American journalists to travel to France during this time.
 Without Parisian-designed creations to draw inspiration from, American fashion designers had no one else to turn to but themselves.

 New York Fashion Week